jeffreyp24/My-Webfolio/README.md

-# My-Website
-My web-folio site.
+My Webfolio site.

-This is my first commit on Github and contain the index,html and style.css for my Webfolio/Personal Website.
+This is my first commit on Github and contain the index.html, style.css and image for my fist website Webfolio/Personal Website.